-When a real estate agent or broker is acting in an agency capacity for a buyer or seller client in a transaction, they have certain legally mandated duties that are called fiduciary duties.
-The position of the agent or broker is a fiduciary capacity, acting in the best interests of the client.
+When a real estate agent or broker acts in an agency capacity for a buyer or seller client in a transaction, the agent or broker functions under certain legally mandated duties called fiduciary duties, acting in the best interests of the client.

-The required fiduciary duties vary by state real estate statute, but one example common to all is "Confidentiality" of the client's information.
+Fiduciary duties vary by state real estate statute, but one example common to all is "confidentiality" of the client's information.
 In a fiduciary capacity, it is the duty of the real estate agent or broker to protect the clients' privacy and keep all information confidential, unless required to divulge it by a court of law.

-That's an acronym for the fiduciary duties required of a real estate professional acting as an agent of their client.
+OLDCAR is an acronym for the central fiduciary duties required of a real estate professional acting as an agent of their client.

-Obedience: As an agent of your client, you must obey their instructions.
-That's only if their instructions are not illegal and are in accordance with the contract.
+Obedience: As an agent of your client, you must obey their instructions, barring illegal, unethical requests, or requests which contradict terms of the contract.

 Loyalty: As the agent for your client, you must be loyal and keep their best interests ahead of those of any other party, including yourself.
 How much commission you might make, particularly in competing offer situations, should not be a consideration and would be disloyal to your client.

 Disclosure: In many states the law requires a real estate agent, whether in an "agency" capacity or not, to disclose material facts to their client.
-Material facts are those that, if known by the buyer or seller, might have caused them to change their purchase or sale actions.
+Material facts are those which, if known by the buyer or seller, might affect purchase or sale actions.

 Confidentiality: Your fiduciary duty of confidentiality means that you do not disclose anything that you learn about your client, their business, financial or personal affairs or motivations.